ibm-cloud-docs/cephaas/power_requirements.md

 Your on-premises site for {{site.data.keyword.cephaas_full_notm}} must be provisioned with A-side and B-side power redundancy that meets the {{site.data.keyword.cephaas_full_notm}} rack connector and load requirements.
 Table 1 shows the rack connector and load requirements.

 Be sure to read all caution and danger statements provided in the Safety notices before you perform the procedures.
-For more information about safety notices containing the caution and danger information, see [Safety notices](/docs/cephaas?topic=cephaas-safety-notices){: external}.
 Read any additional safety information that comes with your system or optional device before you install the device.

 | Corresponding PDU| Rack line cord feature code | Wall plug      | Rated voltage (V AC) line to line | Phase   | Rated amperage | Location |